krother/online_teaching_survival_guide/storytelling.md

     It made a good practical example at the start for the course.

-Although the problem was solved by a single line (`pip install windows-curses`), the story makes a point: *bugs like this happen to experience people*.
+Although the problem was solved by a single line (`pip install windows-curses`), the story makes a point: *bugs like this happen even to experienced people*.

 Tell what happened.
 That is enough.
 Keeping the language plain and simple is fine.